phacks/phacks.dev/content/posts/2020-07-09-the-rocky-road-to-implementing-link-prefetching-in-rails.md

 [Instant Page](https://instant.page/) has a very enticing promise: what if, by dropping a _single line of code_ into your app, you could make it _feel instant_?

-InstantPage achieves this by using a technique called _[link prefetching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Link_prefetching_FAQ)_.
+InstantPage achieves this by using a technique called [link prefetching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Link_prefetching_FAQ).
 Traditionally, a website loads the HTML contents of a new page when the user has clicked on its link.
 InstantPage takes full advantage of the fact that to click a link, the user has to get there, and usually spends a few hundred milliseconds _hovering_ on it.
 By triggering the page load on _hover_, instead of on _click_, we can shave off those few hundred milliseconds of load time, making the transition to the new page _feel instant_.

 You can see this pattern in action on this very website, [dev.to](https://dev.to)!
 Feels fast, doesn't it?